DevangJ/theSocialNetwork/README.md

 <h1>The Social Network</h1>
-A Web Programming and DB project based on Flask, jinja2, mysql, HTML & CSS. <br>
+A Web Programming and DB project based on Flask, jinja2, mysql (or Postgresql for native heroku support), HTML & CSS. <br>
 <a href='http://www.thesocialnetwork.tk'>view the site<br></a>
 Full functionality of a SM site such as
 <ul>